Skip to main content

 info

-The selector used in the Gateway object points to istio: aks-istio-ingressgateway-external, which can be found as label on the service mapped to the external ingress that was enabled earlier.
+The selector used in the Gateway object (istio=aks-istio-ingressgateway-external) points to the Istio service aks-istio-ingressgateway-external in the aks-istio-ingress namespace.

 Create a VirtualService to Route Traffic